Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Problem formulation

 We consider a sensor network that consists of $N$ sensors installed at different locations, each generating real values at regular intervals.
 We model the dependency between these sensors using a weighted graph \( G = (\mathcal{V}, \mathcal{E}) \), where \( \mathcal{V} \) denotes the set of sensor nodes, and \( \mathcal{E} \) denotes the set of weighted edges with weight $e_{ij}$ representing the degree of dependency between sensor $i$ and sensor $j$, which is time-varying.
 The learned adjacency matrix \( \mathbf{A} \in \{0, 1\}^{N \times N} \) captures the structure of this graph, which does not change over time.

-Given a multivariate time series segment \( \mathbf{X}^t \in\mathbb{R}^{N \times w} \), with \( w \) being the size of the window (spanning time steps \( t-w \) to \( t-1 \)) used to segment the data, the anomaly detection models described in the previous section decide whether the reading of each sensor at time \( t \) is an anomaly.
-To this end, they simply learn a function \( f_\theta(\mathbf{X}^t; \mathbf{A}) \) to predict the reading of each sensor at \( t \), given the learned adjacency matrix \( \mathbf{A} \).
-The training data contains only normal time-series segments, and the model is trained using cross-entropy loss to classify each node as normal or anomalous.
+Given a multivariate time series segment \( \mathbf{X}^t \in\mathbb{R}^{N \times w} \), with \( w \) being the size of the window (spanning time steps \( t-w \) to \( t-1 \)) used to segment the data, the anomaly detection models described in Section~\ref{sec:prelim} decide whether to mark the reading of each sensor at time \( t \) as an anomaly.
+To this end, they learn a function \( f_\theta(\mathbf{X}^t; \mathbf{A}) \) to predict the reading of each sensor at \( t \), given the learned adjacency matrix \( \mathbf{A} \).
+The training data contains only normal time series segments, and the forecasting model is trained using the MSE loss.

-At test time, the anomaly detection model receives a multivariate time series segment and decides whether the data emitted by each sensor in the next time step contains an anomaly by comparing the normalized prediction error against a threshold \( \lambda \).
+At test time, the anomaly detection model receives a multivariate time series segment and decides whether the data emitted by each sensor in the next time step is anomalous by comparing the normalized prediction error against a threshold \( \lambda \).
 As a result of this comparison, a vector \( \{0, 1\}^N \) is formed, where each element of this vector indicates whether the reading of the respective sensor at \( t \) is an anomaly.
 Since the test data contains real anomalies, BETA aims to degrade the performance of the anomaly detection model by manipulating the anomaly score for the target node $u\in \mathcal{V}$.

-\textit{Assumptions.} We assume that (1) the GNN-based anomaly detection model is deployed on a central/sink node, receiving data from all sensors in the sensor network, including the target sensor, as depicted in Figure~\ref{fig:GNN_Anomalydetection}; (2) the target sensor is safeguarded and cannot be compromised, unlike the other nodes that can be compromised by the attacker; (3) sensor nodes transmit their data in segments, i.e., they buffer their readings locally and once a full segment is ready, it is sent out; (4) these data transmissions occur asynchronously.
+\textit{Assumptions.} We assume that (1) the GNN-based anomaly detection model is deployed on a central/sink node as sensor nodes are resource-constrained, lacking the computational power to run the detection model; the sink node receives data from all sensors in the sensor network, including the target sensor, as depicted in Figure~\ref{fig:GNN_Anomalydetection}; (2) the target sensor, which is a critical sensor, is safeguarded and cannot be compromised unlike other sensors; (3) sensor nodes transmit their data to the sink node in segments, i.e., they buffer their readings locally and once a full segment is ready, it is sent out; this is necessary to avoid draining the sensor batteries and optimize network bandwidth; (4) these transmissions occur asynchronously due to variable network latency and clock drift.
+The sink node resolves this by utilizing a temporal alignment buffer to assemble data before feeding them to the GNN.

-\section{Threat model}
+\subsection{Threat model}